stuartofmt/DuetMonitor/GettingCredentials.md

-### This document guides you through the steps required to get the necessary google credentials for using gmail.
+### This document guides you through the steps required to get the necessary Google credentials for using gmail.

 ###### You need to have already established a Google account before proceeding